Dentdoche20220Dent D'Oche

 Discover Our sensitive natural sites

 Leman Mountains Explore is all about exceptional natural sites.
 The Cornettes de Bises massif and the Dent d’Oche are classified as a National Heritage Site for their picturesque character and the quality of their landscape.
-Natura 2000 areas such as Mont de Grange and the Delta de la Dranse nature reserve bear witness to the area’s remarkable natural wealth.
+Natura 2000 areas such as the Mont de Grange and the Delta de la Dranse nature reserve bear witness to the area’s remarkable natural wealth.

 The Natura 2000 network

-The Dranse Delta Reserve
+The Dranse Delta reserve

 Le Mont de Grange

 Mont de Grange, a summit shared by three communes (Abondance, La Chapelle d’Abondance and Châtel), is the highest point in Leman Mountains Explore.
 Its limestone marl and schist reliefs are softer than the limestone of the Cornettes.
-The massif is home to a diverse range of wildlife: chamois, mouflons, deer, eagles and even rock partridges and ptarmigan.
+The massif is home to a diverse range of wildlife, including chamois, mouflons, deer, eagles and even rock partridges and ptarmigan.